emdgroup/baybe/docs/userguide/async.md

 rec_finished["Target_max"] = 1337
 campaign.add_measurements(rec_finished)

-# Get the next set of recommendations, incorporating the still unfinished ones
+# Get the next set of recommendations, incorporating the still unfinished experiments.
-# These will not include the experiments marked as pending again
+# These will not include the experiments marked as pending again.
 rec_next = campaign.recommend(10, pending_experiments=rec_pending)
 ```